-What is Camp Bow Wow’s corporate culture?
+What is Camp Bow Wow’s culture?

 Camp Bow Wow is a fun franchise that takes a few life lessons from our furry friends